***Last updated April 2026***

 - Unique Visitors: Shows how many individuals are checking out your site over a period of time.

 - Traffic Sources: Helps identify where your visitors are coming from, like organic search, paid ads, or socials.
+A lot of things unfortunately end up filtered into direct but it still give you a good overview of at least a portion coming from search engines, AI, or Social links.

 - Average Session Duration: Measures how long people spend browsing your site.
 Longer times often mean more engaged users.

 - Goal Completions/Conversions: Tracks the stuff that actually matters for your business, such as signups, sales, downloads, and other key actions.
+This isn’t so important in the beginning, but once you have built up some traffic it can be a super valuable tool.

 These metrics help tell a story: they let you know if your content is connecting with your audience, whether your site is easy to find your way around, and where to put your attention next.
 Consider keeping a spreadsheet or using built-in analytics annotations to note big changes or experiments, which can help you spot the impact of your efforts over time.